minatalaat/sonnen-battery/README.md

 - **State Management**: I implemented the Context API to manage the application's theme state.
 - **API Integration**: The application seamlessly interacts with an API to fetch charging analytic data.
 - **Styling & Design**: The UI is designed with a modern aesthetic, using Styled Components to ensure a clean and maintainable codebase.
-- **Code Quality**: I have focused on writing clean, well-structured code by separating UI, API integration, and business logic.
+- **Code Quality**: I have focused on writing clean, well-structured, well-tested code by separating UI, API integration, business logic and applying unit tests.

 ## Getting Started